-Turn your jealously into inspiration.
+Turn your jealousy into inspiration.

 This is where we can use the people who have gone before us and succeeded as role models.
 Successful people are a wonderful chance to learn, improve and grow.

-Of course this doesn’t mean copying anyone or trying to be someone you are not.
+Of course, this doesn’t mean copying anyone or trying to be someone you are not.
 What it does mean is learning from the steps successful people have taken.
 It means studying their wins and learning from their mistakes.
 The great part here is that most bloggers write about this anyway, so it’s a great opportunity to learn from them to achieve your own version of success.